 What features are unique to open water shells?

 There are several features of Maas boats that make them among the fastest and safest open water boats.
 They have a low center of gravity due to the placement of their seat deck.
 They have minimal cockpit volume so not much water can accumulate when waves come aboard.
 They have no top stays on their riggers so it’s very easy to re-enter the boat and continue rowing.
 They have positive flotation fore and aft.
 They are sturdy due to the use of a centerline stringer and a rolled edge connecting the deck and the hull, so there is no decal saying “step here”.
 They have a foot stretcher that enables quick release of your feet if you fall out of the boat.
 And they are a little wider and shorter than flat water racing boats.
 All of these mean that Maas boats are not as fast in flat water conditions as are the beautiful boats made by Empacher, Hudson, Fluidesign, Pocock, Vespoli and other builders of premium sculling boats.
 Unless, of course, you are so much more comfortable in your Maas boat that you are able to apply more force with better technique than you can generate in the potentially faster boat!
 And this isn’t to say that Maas boats are slouches, either.
-In addition to the medal won by the Flyweight in Sacramento at Nationals, the Maas Double took a gold in the men’s A race and a bronze in the men’s C race.
+In addition to their performance in the 2019 70/48 and the medal won by the Flyweight in Sacramento at Nationals, the Maas Double took a gold in the men’s A race and a bronze in the men’s C race.